 The Museum Pass is not the only way to get discounted admission to Boston’s museums.
 Here are a few more to look into:

-Free Fun Fridays is a special program hosted by the Highland Street Foundation that offers free admissions to selected attractions in Boston on Fridays.
-Normally.
-However, due to our “situation” the past two summers and the need for such attractions to limit capacity, the Free Fun Fridays program is on hold for the time being.
+Free August Adventures is a special program hosted by the Highland Street Foundation that offers free admissions to selected attractions in Boston on Fridays.
+Check back closer to August when they list their activities for the year.

 Check each museum’s admissions page, thoroughly